stefuiii/tp/docs/UserGuide.md

 * Contacts containing at least one tag will be shown (i.e. `OR` search).
 ### Sorting contacts: `sort`

-Orders contacts in a chosen sequence.
+Orders the current view of contacts by the specified field in alphabetically ascending or descending order.

 Format: `sort f/[FIELD] o/[ORDER]`